 Use the certificate with the mysql client

-To make SSL connections using the
+To make SSL connections by using the

-mysql command line client, specify
+mysql command line client, execute the following command to specify

 the location of the certificate when you start the client: